NewsNet: Background and history

 On August 6, 2022, NewsNet debuted Weekend Edition, an all-weekend rolling news block that compiles the biggest headlines of the past week but retaining the network's signature newswheel format (over time, it evolved to a traditional format).
 The new program replaced the weekend broadcasts of Mornings, Midday Edition, Continuing Coverage, Evening Edition, and Nightside Edition.

 In the 4th week of September 2022, Bridge Media Networks announced it would acquire several LPTV stations in Las Vegas (KDNU-LD), South Florida (WDGT-LD, WHMR-LD and WKIZ-LD) and Detroit (WHNE-LD).
-Upon the completion of the transactions, the company will convert these stations into NewsNet O&Os.
+Upon the completion of the transactions, the company converted these stations into NewsNet O&Os.

+In August 2023, Bhargava announced that NewsNet parent company Bridge Media Networks would be merging with Ross Levinsohn's The Arena Group, publisher of Sports Illustrated, and owner of Men's Fitness, Men's Journal and other publications, with Bhargava as the majority investor.
+Bhargava's plans to integrate Sports Illustrated content onto NewsNet and Sports News Highlights were foiled when the magazine's trademark holder revoked The Arena Group's license and granted it to a competitor, Minute Media; the legal dispute was unresolved at the time of the television networks' closure.

+On the morning of August 2, 2024, the network abruptly laid off its entire staff of 80 workers and shut down, stating that nobody was watching the channels: "We believed people would want to watch a clean, non-bias[ed] news network, but we were wrong."
+Following the layoffs, the streaming services for the network continued to run, airing a mix of up-to-date automated ticker content combined with reruns of the networks' most recent broadcasts, until it was removed a few days later.
+NewsNet's network of owned-and-operated stations shifted to ShopHQ, another network Bhargava owned and had carried as a subchannel on the same stations, until that network also shut down in April 2025.

 Broadcast feeds

-The national NewsNet service currently operates two separate broadcast feeds:
+The national NewsNet service operated two separate broadcast feeds at the time of its closure: